mobile app bar

 Wanda and Kevin Durant (Left), Steph and Sonya Curry (Right)

 The Warriors had a superteam of powerful mothers in 2017.
-Sonya and Durant’s mother, Wanda, sat down for a special feature to discuss the amazing season their sons were having.
-Draymond Green’s mother, Mary, also joined them.
+Sonya and Durant’s mother, Wanda, sat down at the time for a special feature to discuss the amazing season their sons were having.
+Draymond Green’s mother, Mary, also joined them in the ESPN special feature.

 Out of the three, Wanda was the first to become a figure in the public eye.
 KD immortalized his mother in NBA history with his iconic 2014 MVP speech.
-He transferred all the praise directed toward him to his mother.
+“We wasn’t supposed to be here.
+You made us believe.
+You kept us off the street.
+You put clothes on our backs, [and] food on the table.
+When you didn’t eat, you made sure we ate.
+You went to sleep hungry.
+You sacrificed for us.
+You, the real MVP,” he said.

-Curry has shown love to his mother, but not in front of the camera, similar to Durant.
-In a special feature on ESPN in 2017, Sonya poked fun at how her son had two opportunities to do what Durant did for his mother.
+Curry has shown love to his mother, too, but not in front of the camera like Durant.
+Sonya poked fun at how her son had two opportunities to do what Durant did for his mother.

-“I need to go have a talk with Steph,” Sonya said.
+“I need to go have a talk with Steph,” Sonya joked.
 “He has had two times to call me MVP or at least do something.”

 Draymond and Kevin were both products of a single-parent household.
-As a result, they view their mothers as superheroes for being able to provide for themselves and their siblings on their own.
+As a result, they view their mothers as superheroes for providing for themselves and their siblings on their own.

 On the other hand, Curry grew up in a two-parent household.
 By no means does that diminish the impact and view that he has of his mother.
 She helped raise him and his brother Seth to achieve their dreams of playing in the NBA.